Power BI Essentials: Costs, Deployments & More

 When it comes to Power BI specifically, we talk about limits set at the dataset level.
 For Power BI Pro licenses, one dataset is 1 GB.
 In practice, this is compressed data with an average factor of 1:10, which means that a dataset can hold up to 10 GB of raw data.
 This is enough to store several million lines.
 If we approach this limit, it is possible to optimize the size of the data set or split it into smaller sets.
 An experienced implementer can handle this.

 The limit of all data we can store in Power BI is 10 GB for one user license.
 However, if we have much more data, we can use Power BI Premium, as the limit for one set is 10 GB, but the entire data limit is 100 TB.

 In scenarios using more data, we require a slightly more sophisticated data model, e.g. in data sets, we have to store pre-aggregated data and provide access to details using a DirectQuery connection.

 Power BI Capacity Scalability

 Monthly payment costs mean you can always switch over, if needed, but the nature of Power BI’s licensing means that you should consider scalability from the start.
 Depending on your needs in the near-future, certain options hold different advantages.

 For individual use, the free version of Power BI may be the strongest, so long as sharing reports isn’t an option.
-The main issue arises however, is when you have a growing team using pro licenses.
-After a certain point, it becomes better to switch to the premium package.
+The For individual use, the free version of Power BI may be the strongest, so long as sharing reports isn’t an option.
+The main issue arises, however, when you have a growing team using Pro licenses.
+After a certain point, it becomes better to switch to the Premium package.